-Sales through the Company's distribution agreement with Arrow Enterprise Computing Solutions, Inc. ("Arrow") totaled approximately 36%, 31% and 29% of total revenues for the years ended March 31, 2015, 2014 and 2013, respectively.
-Arrow accounted for approximately 41% of total accounts receivable as of March 31, 2015 and 2014, respectively.
+Sales through the Company's distribution agreement with Arrow Enterprise Computing Solutions, Inc. ("Arrow") totaled approximately 38%, 36% and 31% of total revenues for the years ended March 31, 2016, 2015 and 2014, respectively.
+Arrow accounted for approximately 43% and 41% of total accounts receivable as of March 31, 2016 and 2015, respectively.

 The Company has an original equipment manufacturer agreement with Hitachi Data Systems ("HDS") for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
-HDS accounted for 10% of total revenues for the year ended March 31, 2015.
-HDS accounted for 11% of total accounts receivable as of March 31, 2015.
+HDS accounted for 11% and 10% of total revenues for the year ended March 31, 2016 and March 31, 2015, respectively.